 How to Become a Physical Therapist Aide

-Physical therapist aides employ a unique combination of skills—physical strength and the sensitivity to offer physical assistance compassionately.
-Physical therapist aides are the ones at the ready to assist patients in and out of the therapy area of a clinic, offering aid when needed without impinging on a client's sense of independence and mobility.
-They help support or lift clients who have physical disabilities or injuries that prevent them from moving freely, set up equipment, monitor client progress and help with clerical tasks.
+Physical therapist aides employ a unique combination of skills – physical strength and the sensitivity to offer physical assistance compassionately.
+Physical therapist aides are the ones who assist patients in and out of the therapy area of a clinic, offering aid when needed without impinging on a client's sense of independence and mobility.
+They help the physical therapist and assistants to support or lift clients who have physical disabilities or injuries that prevent them from moving freely.
+They may also set up equipment, monitor client progress and help with clerical tasks.

-Physical therapy involves exercises for strength and range of motion, therapeutic interventions to improve daily functioning, and training in the use of assistive devices and mobility aids.
-A certified physical therapist (PT) typically employs one or two physical therapy aides to assist with physically demanding routines as well as to help keep the office running smoothly.
-Physical therapy aides also work with certified physical therapy assistants.
-Many patients, after major surgery or being treated for injuries from an accident, are unable to return to normal life without help from these professionals.
-The physical therapist aide is a satisfying hands-on position working directly with patients to ensure they get the most from their physical therapy.
+Physical therapy involves prescribing and assisting patients with exercises for strength and range of motion; therapeutic interventions to improve daily functioning; and training in the use of assistive devices and mobility aids.
+A certified physical therapist (PT) or a certified physical therapy assistant (PTA) typically employs one or two physical therapy aides to assist with physically demanding routines as well as to help keep the office running smoothly.
+The physical therapist aide occupies a satisfying hands-on position working directly with patients and therapists, allowing for physical therapy treatment to be performed efficiently.

 Nearly 25% of all physical therapy aides work in hospitals.
 Assisted living facilities such as nursing homes employ another 9%.
 The rest work in health care service facilities such as private physical therapy clinics or doctors’ offices.
 The PT aide position is a physically active one that requires moving patients and equipment in preparation for physical therapy procedures.
 Most aides work a full-time schedule, although part-time positions also exist.